stechmann/TonUINO/docs/README_EN.md

 On macOS it's pretty simple, to create the matching set of audio messages, using the `create_audio_messages.sh` script supplied in this repo.
 It just needs the tools `say` (part of macOS) and `ffmpeg`.
 The later can quickly be installed via Homebrew.

-To install Homebrew follow the instructions on the [Homebrew](https://brew.sh) website.
-After that, please follow these simple steps:
+To install Homebrew, open `Terminal.app` and follow the instructions on the [Homebrew](https://brew.sh) website.
+After that, please follow these steps in Terminal:

 ### Install ffmpeg

 1. `brew update`
 2. `brew install ffmpeg`

-When that completed successfully, you can create the audio messages:
+When that completed successfully, you can create the audio messages.
+In Terminal:

 ### Create Audio Messages